manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		$ <copy>git branch -M main</copy>
 		```

-	1. Push the changes from clone to remote repo.
+	1. Push the changes from clone (local) to the main repo (upstream).

 		```
 		$ <copy>git push -u origin main</copy>
 		```

-		- Once you use `git push -u origin main`, from next time onwards you can use only `git push` without any flags.
+		- Atter you use `git push -u origin main`, from next time you can use only `git push` without any flags.
-		- If you do only `git push` (without -u), then next time you use `git pull`, you have to enter the remote repository url when git pulling.
+		- If you do only `git push` (without -u), then next time you use `git pull`, you must enter the main repo url when git pulling.

 	----
 	## Check existing remotes